stephanmantler/super-map-block/README.md

 ## Getting Started

 This repository only contains the raw sources and requires a development environment to build the actual plugin.
 In addition to the source code, this plugin currently requires a [Mapbox access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/).
-Get this before you run the build process and paste it into `src/backend/components/index.js` (this will soon be replaced by a proper plugin configuration page in Wordpress).

-Next, run `nppm install && npm run build` to build the actual plugin.
+Run `nppm install && npm run build` to build the actual plugin.

+Then, go to the Dashboard and under Plugins->stepman paste your access token.

 ## License